tianhuil/todo-react/README.md

 # Todo App in React

 A simple typescript todo react app.
+View Demo at [https://tianhui.li/todo-react/dist/](https://tianhui.li/todo-react/dist/).

 ## Getting Started
 To use the starer: